 This course is an introduction to the processes and techniques involved in making clay objects through hand-building and utilizing the potter's wheel.
 Various forms are explored.
 Issues related to both sculptural and functional aesthetics are addressed.
-(1 lec/5 lab)

 ART 131 Ceramics II